goseind/gosein.de/_posts/2023-03-12-working-with-terraform.md

 Thats it!

-The entire combined code can be found is summarized in this gist:
+The entire combined code is summarized in this gist:

 {% gist 8c688fb24d9bd47e36cd823e6aa90e61 %}